sfgazetteer.com

 A pebble mosaic of a whale's tail is the first of three mysterious symbols in the driveway to 70 Grandview.
 (The driveway is around the corner on Romain.)

-In front of 1913 Castro, hidden in the Duncan-Castro Natural Area, is a mosaic planter box.
+In front of 1913 Castro, hidden in the Duncan-Castro Natural Area, is a bright mosaic planter box.

 The wall in front of 21 Fountain St.